-The planting of street trees in the footpath in front of the cottages is not permitted due to the narrow width of the pedestrian area and because street plantings on the south of Clovelly Road would obscure the cottages from Robertson Park detraction to the streetscape.
-C1
+C1 The planting of street trees in the footpath in front of the cottages is not permitted due to the narrow width of the pedestrian area and because street plantings on the south of Clovelly Road would obscure the cottages from Robertson Park detracting from their contribution to the streetscape.

-- C2 The existing allotment size and configuration are to be kept in order that the early, smallscale 'cottage' character of the precinct remains. - C3 The low-scaled backdrop and transition to the parks formed by two groups of one and two storey buildings is to be retained (Figures 41 and 42). - C4 The overall consistency of housing is to be retained This encompasses the repetitive rhythm of the two groups of buildings in the stree scape established by the building height, form, alignment and character, including the hipped roofs, open verandahs at ground floor and the side setbacks of the original single cover semi-detached dwelling, which are wide enough to accommodate parking (Figure 43). - C5 All original sandstone kerbing and guttering is to be retained in front of the cottages.
+- C2 The existing allotment size and configuration are to be kept in order in the early, small-scale 'cottage' character of the precinct remains. - C3 The low-scaled backdrop and transition to the parks formed by two groups of one and two storey buildings is to be retained (Figures 41 and 42). - The overall consistency of housing is to be retained.
+This encompasses the repetitive rhythm of the two groups of buildings in the street cape established by the building height, form, alignment and character, including the bipped roofs, open verandahs at ground floor and the side setbacks of the original single storey semi-detached dwelling, which are wide enough to accommodate parking (Figure 43). - C5 All original sandstone kerbing and gottering is to be retained in front of the cottages.

-Roofs are to remain uncluttered by intrusive structures and services so as not to detract C6 from public views more elevated from views to the harbour from more elevated portions of the public domain above.
+C6 Roofs are to remain uncertiered by intrusive structures and services so as not to detract from public views from Robertson Park, or from views to the harbour from more elevated portions of the public domain above.